anshgeez31/Blog-Site/readme.md

 # Medium like website
-- It is a type of bloggin website
+- It is a type of blogging website.

 ## TechStack